Frederick Douglass on Liberty

 “‘Right is of no sex, age, country, color, or clime.’
 The right to personal freedom is the most palpable of all other rights…”

-He at first opposed the Civil War when it appeared to leave slavery in place, but as Lincoln started to act against slavery, he became instrumental in recruiting and advocating for African-American combat units.
-He fought for passage of the 13th (Abolition), 14th (Equal Protection) and 15th (Voting Rights) Amendments.
-In 1872, Douglass was nominated for vice-president on the Equal Rights Party ticket headed by Victoria Woodhull.
+Douglass edited his own newspaper, The North Star, for several years.
+Also prominent in the women’s rights movement, he attended the Seneca Falls Convention and signed and published its famous Declaration of Sentiments.
+At first, he opposed the Civil War as it appeared to leave slavery in place, but as Lincoln started to act against slavery, he became instrumental in advocating and recruiting for African American combat units.
+He fought for passage of the 13th (Abolition), 14th (Equal Protection) and 15th (Voting Rights) Amendments, through testimony to Congress, reports to the President, and regular appearances on the lecture circuit.
+In 1872, Douglass was nominated for Vice President by the Equal Rights Party on a ticket headed by Victoria Woodhull.
 He did not run, maintaining his support for President Grant.
 He was the first African American to serve in important federal posts, including Marshal of the District of Columbia (1877-1881), Recorder of Deeds for Washington D.C.
 (1881-1886), and Minister-General to Haiti (1889-1891).